4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 - Creating more flexible payment terms: In lieu of canceling campaigns, advertisers may be willing to keep their plans intact if invoicing terms are extended beyond 30 days.
 “Advertisers who can pay should be making their payments, but the platforms should be making decisions for those who need help like extending payment terms to 90 days,” said Tim Daly, CEO of the Vincodo ad agency.

-- Working with advertisers to adjust copy: Creative that was developed a few months ago will likely sound tone-deaf today.
-Media organizations, especially radio organizations, have the ability to help advertisers quickly pivot on creative.
+- Working with advertisers to adjust copy: Creative that was developed pre-COVID will sound tone-deaf today.
+Media organizations, especially radio organizations, have the ability to help advertisers quickly update creative.
 Providing in-house creative services at no charge and allowing advertisers to utilize that station-created copy across competing stations help to foster success within the entire media ecosystem.

 - Providing higher value, potentially by running fewer units and thus providing a less cluttered ad environment.
-NBC recently announced that is has reduced the number of ads across programming.
+NBC reduced the number of ads across programming.
 This provides a greater share of voice for advertisers.

 - Offering more creativity in packaging: In an effort to help maintain rates on higher-demand properties and dayparts, stations should think about bundling lower-demand segments with premium inventory as an incentive to advertisers